-We believe that quality lasts, as such we spend our time sourcing and breathing new life into classic mid-century furniture.
+We believe that quality lasts, as such we spend our time sourcing and breathing new life into classic 20th century furniture.

-Our site is updated regularly with new pieces; if there is something you are particularly looking for, please contact us and we will endeavour to find it for you.
+Our site is updated regularly; if there is something you are particularly looking for, please contact us and we will endeavour to find it for you.

-We ship worldwide.
-Please contact us for a delivery quote if you are outside mainland UK.
+We ship worldwide, contact us for a delivery quote if you are outside mainland UK.

 We are passionate about the positive impact buying vintage furniture has on the environment.
 We strive to use natural materials and treatments during the repair and restoration of our furniture.

 Theo Ruth (Dutch, 1915-1971) for Artifort, a 1950's suite including a two-seater sofa and two armchairs - totally reupholstered with fire retardant foam and luxury boucle fabric from Linwood.

 These extremely comfortable chairs are unusual as the back and seat slot together using no fixtures.
 A dream to upholster as you are able to reach every area of the chair easily.

 I've priced these as a set but would sell the sofa and 2 chairs separately - please contact us if you'd like to buy them or would like to view them in our St Albans show room.